In a Glass Darkly

-In a Glass Darkly is a collection of five stories by Sheridan Le Fanu, first published in 1872, the year before his death.
+In a Glass Darkly is a collection of five stories by the Irish author Sheridan Le Fanu, first published in 1872, the year before his death.
 The second and third stories are revised versions of previously published stories.
 The first three stories are short stories, and the fourth and fifth are long enough to be called novellas (the fourth is over 44,500 words long, and the fifth is over 27,500 words long).

+The five stories are related to the horror, mystery and suspense genre.
+In Green Tea, a man named Mr. Jennings begins seeing a monkey, which he believes is causing his madness.
+The Familiar follows Mr. Jervas, who becomes obsessed with a woman he feels he has met before, leading to tragic events.

+Mr. Justice Harbottle tells the story of a bad judge who faces supernatural punishment for his evil actions.
+The Room in the Dragon Volant is about an Englishman who gets caught up in a dangerous mystery involving a woman and a haunted room in France.
+Finally, Carmilla is one of the earliest known works of vampire literature, predating Bram Stoker's Dracula (1897) by 25 years.

-The title is taken from 1 Corinthians 13:12, a deliberate misquotation of the passage which describes humanity as perceiving the world "through a glass, darkly".
+The book's title is an allusion to 1 Corinthians 13:12, a Biblical passage which describes humanity as perceiving the world "through a glass, darkly".

 Stories

 The stories, which belong to the Gothic horror and mystery genres, are presented as selections from the posthumous papers of the occult detective Dr. Martin Hesselius.

-"Green Tea"
+Green Tea

 An English clergyman named Jennings confides to Hesselius that he is being followed by a demon in the form of an ethereal monkey, invisible to everyone else, which is trying to invade his mind and destroy his life.
 Hesselius writes letters to a Dutch colleague about the victim's condition, which gets steadily worse with time as the creature steps up its methods, all of which are purely psychological.
 The title refers to Hesselius' belief that green tea was what unsealed Jennings's "inner eye" and led to the haunting.
 Emanuel Swedenborg's book Arcana Cœlestia (1749) is cited on the power of demons.